Anastasia Pagonis is battling for her first gold at the Paralympics. On TikTok, she fights to normalize blindness.

 For her, TikTok has become both a way to inspire others and a “coping mechanism.”

-“I do this for that random little girl that’s sitting out there scrolling through her phone and just listens to one of my videos and hopefully I can help her and change her life in some way,” she said.
+“I do this for that random little girl that’s sitting out there scrolling through her phone and just listens to one of my videos and hopefully I can help her and change her life in some way,” she says.

 “And I do it for myself.
 People are going to make fun of me.
 People are going to laugh at me.
 I might as well make fun of myself.”

 Her following grew quickly.
-In September 2020, she posted a video in which she explains how she showers and brushes her teeth without hurting herself, which received more than 12 million views.
-This year, she’s gained nearly a million new followers.
+In September 2020, she posted a video in which she explains how she showers and brushes her teeth without hurting herself.
+It received more than 12 million views.
+This year, she has gained nearly a million new followers.

 Pagonis says she often hears from others living with disabilities who say the videos helped, including a young girl who was suffering from suicidal ideations.
 Pagonis says she had several phone conversations with the girl, encouraging her to get back into sports and to see a therapist.

-That isn’t to say it’s always been easy.
-Her mom, Stacey, reads through the comments first and blocks anyone who says something hateful.
+That isn’t to say it has always been easy.
+Her mother, Stacey, reads through the comments first and blocks anyone who says something hateful.

-“We have over a million people blocked,” Stacey said, adding that “if you report the comments to TikTok, they don’t do anything.”
+“We have over a million people blocked,” Stacey says, adding that “if you report the comments to TikTok, they don’t do anything.”

 Still, enough bullying comments seep through to leave Pagonis occasionally stymied.